mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 Too many options hah?
 Basically, they are there to constrain the usage of a pointer, so, when other developers read your code they quickly understand the purpose of variables.
-For example, if the target must not be changed in specific scope then use constant-target pointer and other developers do not mistakenly change them. <br/>
+For example, if the target must not be changed in specific scope then use constant-target pointer and other developers do not mistakenly change them.

-The target of a constant-target pointer is not necessarily constant:<br/>
+The target of a constant-target pointer is not necessarily constant: